jvde-github/AIS-catcher/README.md

 ## What's new?

+Latest version is **v0.53** introduced Fireworks Mode, a shiptype icon in the ship overview table, realtime NMEA streaming in the webclient and GPS input being forwarded to screen or the output channels.

-Latest version is **v0.52** which includes support for the RTL-SDR V4.
+Version is **v0.52** included support for the RTL-SDR V4.
 Version **v0.51** has various improvements (like a TCP listener for NMEA and offline mode for the webclient and a new switch `-N OWN_MMSI`).
 See below documentation for more details.

-Latest Edge version:
-- Tab that shows realtime NMEA data as it comes in, activate with `-N REALTIME on`.
-- Experimental "Fireworks" Mode, see [this](https://www.youtube.com/watch?v=jhVfnCd5tX4) video for demonstration.
-- Addition of Ship type as Icon to Ship table overview
-- GPS input is included in screen output as NMEA or JSON depending on the output switch (`-o x`).
-GPS output can be filtered out using `FILTER ON GPS OFF` directly after the `-o x` switch where x is the output mode.
-Also works for TCP and UDP output.

 ### New Android version
 The Android version of AIS-catcher has been recently overhauled and can be found [here](https://github.com/jvde-github/AIS-catcher-for-Android).